noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 ## Public State Variables

-As we have seen earlier we have two kinds of state, public and private.
-We'll start with a look at the public side of things, as this is what will be most familiar for blockchain developers.

-To define that a variable is public, it is wrapped in the `PublicState` struct, as defined below:
+To define that a variable is public, it is wrapped in the `PublicState` struct.

-#include_code public_state_struct /yarn-project/aztec-nr/aztec/src/state_vars/public_state.nr rust

 The `PublicState` struct is generic over the variable type `T` and its serialized size `T_SERIALIZED_LEN`.
 :::info